Dementia is not a disease but a general term to describe a collection of symptoms caused by disorders affecting the brain.

-- a Dementia Coordinator who visits the person living with dementia and their family or carer, to develop an individualised support plan, or a telehealth consultation can be conducted
+- a dementia coordinator who visits the person living with dementia and their family or carer, to develop an individualised support plan, or a telehealth consultation can be conducted

 - up to 18 hours of respite care to bridge the gap until more permanent or ongoing respite is arranged.
 Respite care offers the opportunity to participate in activities tailored to support and enhance the psychological, emotional, social, and physical wellbeing of the person living with dementia